suinleelab/path_explain/README.md

 A repository for explaining feature importances and feature interactions in deep neural networks using path attribution methods.

 This repository contains tools to interpret and explain machine learning models using [Integrated Gradients](https://arxiv.org/abs/1703.01365) and [Expected Gradients](https://arxiv.org/abs/1906.10670).
-In addition, it contains code to explain _interactions_ in deep networks using Integrated Hessians and Expected Hessians - methods that we introduced in our most recent paper: "Explaining Explanations: Axiomatic Feature Interactions for Deep Networks" (arXiv link will be up shortly).
+In addition, it contains code to explain _interactions_ in deep networks using Integrated Hessians and Expected Hessians - methods that we introduced in our most recent paper: "Explaining Explanations: Axiomatic Feature Interactions for Deep Networks" (https://arxiv.org/abs/2002.04138).
 If you use our work to explain your networks, please cite this paper.

 This repository contains two important directories: the `path_explain` directory, which contains the packages used to interpret and explain machine learning models, and the `examples` directory, which contains many examples using the `path_explain` module to explain different models on different data types.